-The berserkers of the Byzantine Empire, the Varangian Guard allowed the Viking name to survive well into the thirteenth and fourteenth centuries as protectors and warriors of the eastern empire.
+The berserkers of the Byzantine Empire, the Varangian Guard allowed the Viking name to survive well into the 13th and 14th centuries as protectors and warriors of the eastern empire.
 It can be postulated that without the Varangian Guard the Byzantine Empire could have taken a vastly different turn.

 Cross, Samuel Hazzard and Olgerd P. Sherbowitz-Wetzor.
 The Russian Primary Chronicle: Laurentian Text (Medieval Academy of America: NY, 2012.)